Cheese: Post-Roman Europe

-As Romanized populations encountered unfamiliar newly settled neighbors, bringing their own cheese-making traditions, their own flocks and their own unrelated words for cheese, cheeses in Europe diversified further, with various locales developing their own distinctive traditions and products.
-As long-distance trade collapsed, only travelers would encounter unfamiliar cheeses: Charlemagne's first encounter with a white cheese that had an edible rind forms one of the constructed anecdotes of Notker's Life of the Emperor.
+c.
+1000, Anglo-Saxons in England named a village by the River Thames Ceswican, meaning "Cheese farm".

-The British Cheese Board claims that Britain has approximately 700 distinct local cheeses; France and Italy have perhaps 400 each.
-(A French proverb holds there is a different French cheese for every day of the year, and Charles de Gaulle once asked "how can you govern a country in which there are 246 kinds of cheese?")
-Still, the advancement of the cheese art in Europe was slow during the centuries after Rome's fall.
-Many cheeses popular today were first recorded in the late Middle Ages or after—cheeses like Cheddar around 1500, Parmesan in 1597, Gouda in 1697, and Camembert in 1791.
+In 1022, it is mentioned that Vlach (Aromanian) shepherds from Thessaly and the Pindus mountains, in modern Greece, provided cheese for Constantinople.
+Many cheeses popular today were first recorded in the late Middle Ages or after.
+Cheeses such as Cheddar around 1500, Parmesan in 1597, Gouda in 1697, and Camembert in 1791 show post-Middle Ages dates.

-In 1546, The Proverbs of John Heywood claimed "the moon is made of a green cheese."
-(Greene may refer here not to the color, as many now think, but to being new or unaged.)
+In 1546, The Proverbs of John Heywood claimed "the moon is made of a green cheese" (Greene may refer here not to the color, as many now think, but to being new or unaged).
 Variations on this sentiment were long repeated and NASA exploited this myth for an April Fools' Day spoof announcement in 2006.

 Modern era

-Until its modern spread along with European culture, cheese was nearly unheard of in east Asian cultures and in the pre-Columbian Americas and had only limited use in sub-Mediterranean Africa, mainly being widespread and popular only in Europe, the Middle East, the Indian subcontinent, and areas influenced by those cultures.
+Until its modern spread along with European culture, cheese was nearly unheard of in east Asian cultures and in the pre-Columbian Americas and had only limited use in sub-Mediterranean Africa, mainly being widespread and popular only in Europe, the Middle East, the Indian subcontinent, Tibet, and areas influenced by those cultures.
 But with the spread, first of European imperialism, and later of Euro-American culture and food, cheese has gradually become known and increasingly popular worldwide.

 The first factory for the industrial production of cheese opened in Switzerland in 1815, but large-scale production first found real success in the United States.
 Credit usually goes to Jesse Williams, a dairy farmer from Rome, New York, who in 1851 started making cheese in an assembly-line fashion using the milk from neighboring farms; this made cheddar cheese one of the first US industrial foods.
 Within decades, hundreds of such commercial dairy associations existed.

 The 1860s saw the beginnings of mass-produced rennet, and by the turn of the century scientists were producing pure microbial cultures.
 Before then, bacteria in cheesemaking had come from the environment or from recycling an earlier batch's whey; the pure cultures meant a more standardized cheese could be produced.

 Factory-made cheese overtook traditional cheesemaking in the World War II era, and factories have been the source of most cheese in America and Europe ever since.
 By 2012, cheese was one of the most shoplifted items from supermarkets worldwide.